grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-logs-metrics-traces-for-backend-plugins.md

   - back-end
 ---

-# Instrument a backend plugin
+# Add logs, metrics and traces for backend plugins

-Guidance, conventions and best practices for instrumenting backend plugins using logs, metrics and traces to make it easier to diagnose and resolve issues for both plugin developers and Grafana operators.
+Guidance, conventions and best practices for adding logs, metrics and traces for backend plugins to make it easier to diagnose and resolve issues for both plugin developers and Grafana operators.

 ## Logs